asult-an/CS341_T6/README.md

 ﻿# CS341_T6
 ## Changes (PROJECT MILESTONE 4)
-User Profile page layout ✅
+User Profile page layout ✅<br>
-Hashed User Authentication ✅
-Functional implementation of cookbook page ✅
+Functional implementation of cookbook page ✅<br>
-Create custom cookbooks/display on cookbook page - Saved for next sprint Recipe filters in feed - latest recipe method in progress, other filters have not been started yet Event handlers added to UserSettings page ✅
+Create custom cookbooks/display on cookbook page - Saved for next sprint<br>
+Recipe filters in feed - latest recipe method in progress, other filters have not been started yet<br>
+Event handlers added to UserSettings page ✅<br>
-Create UserPreferences model - User Preferences will be implemented next sprint, but the database has had preparations made Get toggle button working for dark mode - Not done: Not vital for this sprint.
+Create UserPreferences model - User Preferences will be implemented next sprint, but the database has had preparations made<br>
-Light mode pages - Not done: Not vital for this sprint App logo - Not done: Not vital for this sprint
+Get toggle button working for dark mode - Not done: Not vital for this sprint.<br>
+Light mode pages - Not done: Not vital for this sprint<br>
+App logo - Not done: Not vital for this sprint<br>
-Tag management - Not done: Getting core functionality done first Basic layout of profile page - ✅
+Tag management - Not done: Getting core functionality done first<br>
+Basic layout of profile page - ✅<br>
-Basic layout of settings page - ✅
+Basic layout of settings page - ✅<br>
-Cookbook page V1 finalized - ✅ V2 will include custom recipe lists
+Cookbook page V1 finalized - ✅ V2 will include custom recipe lists<br>
-Cookbage page V2’s code-behind is complete, the UI just needs to be reworked Feed grabs random recipes from the database
+Cookbage page V2’s code-behind is complete, the UI just needs to be reworked<br>
+Feed grabs random recipes from the database<br>
-Recipes can be displayed in a pop up view to see the basic details Ingredient Population:✅ When adding a new recipe, ingredients are available from a convenient Picker element: the ingredients also appear on the display.
-The remove button needs to be hooked up, however.
+Recipes can be displayed in a pop up view to see the basic details<br>
+Ingredient Population:✅ When adding a new recipe, ingredients are available from a convenient Picker element: the ingredients also appear on the display.
+The remove button needs to be hooked up, however.<br>
-Dietary Restrictions: This task was delayed, more should have been done but it was decided to keep this for next sprint User Authentication: Passwords stored during registration are now salted & hashed instead of being stored as plaintext
+Dietary Restrictions: This task was delayed, more should have been done but it was decided to keep this for next sprint<br>
+User Authentication: Passwords stored during registration are now salted & hashed instead of being stored as plaintext ✅<br>
-Misc: Dependency Injection was fully configured, a static ServiceProvider class was built into MauiProgram so that references that aren’t relevant to a context in a specific domain can be provided anytime, anywhere
+Misc: Dependency Injection was fully configured, a static ServiceProvider class was built into MauiProgram so that references that aren’t relevant to a context in a specific domain can be provided anytime, anywhere<br>

 # Changes (PROJECT MILESTONE 3)